alpaca-power/alpaca-power.github.io/_posts/2017-09-29-r-regression-pvalue.markdown

 summary(df.lm.final) # all predictor variables in final summary results have p-values <= 0.05
 ```

-Needless to say, I am very pleased by this method, even though I could've just done the same thing much faster if I manually looked at every summary table and typed/copy-pasted many iterations of the regression model.
-But the thought of doing such a repetitive task makes me feel lazy, so I would much rather spend time on figuring out how to automate this p-value elimination hell....
+Needless to say, I am very pleased with this method, even though I could've just done the same thing much faster if I manually looked at every summary table and typed/copy-pasted many iterations of the regression model.
+But the thought of doing such a repetitive task makes me feel lazy, so I would much rather spend time figuring out how to automate this p-value elimination hell....
 Maybe there is an existing library/function that does something similar, but it felt good figuring this out.

 I shall use this process in the future if I, for some reason, ever need to use regression on a dataset with many variables again~